NewsGuyTor/eth2-ubuntu/Prysm-Pyrmont.md

 graffiti: "YOUR_GRAFFITI_HERE"
 beacon-rpc-provider: "127.0.0.1:4000"
 wallet-password-file: "/home/validator/.eth2validators/wallet-password.txt"
-medalla: true
+pyrmont: true
 accept-terms-of-use: true
 ```

 - `graffiti` can be changed to whatever text you would prefer.
-- `medalla` can be changed to a different testnet.
+- `pyrmont` can be changed to a different testnet.
 Mainnet instructions to be determined.

 Change permissions of the file.